-Risk assessments are being increasingly relied upon by mature organizations to gain an enterprise-wide view of their security risks.
+Mature organizations are increasing their reliance on risk assessments to gain an enterprise-wide view of their security risks.
 With regulations like Sarbanes-Oxley, PCI, and HIPAA increasingly pushing organizations to perform security risk assessments, it’s become more important than ever before to have one performed.
-Based on ten years of experience assessing entire security programs, SecureState has developed a suite of offerings around its Risk Equation to help a client understand where it truly stands in terms of Security Risk.
+Based on ten years of experience assessing entire security programs, SecureState has developed a suite of offerings around its risk equation to help clients understand where they truly stands in terms of security risk.

-- The iRisk Framework provides a client with a true assessment of its Security Risks
+- The iRisk Framework provides clients with a true assessment of their security risks

 SecureState consultants have experience with a wide variety of Risk Assessment methodologies including FAIR, OCTAVE, NIST, and ISO 27005.
 Our Profiling practice has a team of experts who perform custom vulnerability research and align ratings with the CVSS vulnerability rating system.
 Our audit practice contains consultants with years of experience performing HIPAA, PCI, ISO 27002, and many other control assessments.
 SecureState’s Advisory Services practice has assisted numerous clients in performing Threat Assessments, as well as pulling together Threat, Vulnerability, and Control data to identify a client’s residual iRisk.